-There are differing ways to define critical activities in Primavera P6 Professional, which may make identifying them a tedious process.
+There are differing ways to define critical activities in Primavera P6 Professional.
+This may make identifying them a tedious process.
 Read on for a quick tip on how to quickly note critical activities in your schedule.

-It’s important to identify critical activities in your schedule; critical activities are those that cannot delay without increasing the length of the entire project schedule.
-Primavera P6 Professional provides two options for defining critical activities.
+It’s important to define critical activities in your schedule.
+Critical activities are those that cannot delay without increasing the length of the entire project schedule.
+Primavera P6 Professional provides two options to help define critical activities.

 In order to properly spot critical activities in your schedule it is important to know which definition of critical activities is set for your schedule.
 Sometimes though you do not want to have to inspect the minutiae of the schedule to spot critical activities.
 It is possible to have Primavera P6 Professional inspect each activity and list which activity is critical.